The Settlers (2023 film): Festival

 It had its world premiere on 22 May 2023, at the 76th Cannes Film Festival. then it was screened on 12 August 2023, in the Fiction Competition section of the 27th Lima Film Festival and soon on 7 September 2023, in the Centerpiece section at the 48th Toronto International Film Festival.

 Distribution

 MUBI announced that they have acquired distribution rights for multiple territories, including North America, Latin America, the UK, Italy, Switzerland, Austria, Germany, Turkey, India, and the Benelux.
 They plan to release the film theatrically in the UK and the US.
+Dulac Distribution released the film in France on 20 December 2023.
+Cinecolor Films released the film across Chile on 18 January 2024.
+It was released in Mexico on 25 January.
+Maco Cine released the film in Argentina on 1 February.
+The film was released in the United Kingdom and Ireland on 9 February.
+The film was released in Germany on 15 February.
+Lucky Dogs released the film in Sweden on 26 April.

 Reception

 Critical reception

-On the review aggregator website Rotten Tomatoes, 93% of 55 critics' reviews are positive, with an average rating of 7.5/10.
-Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 7 critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 19 critics, indicating "generally favorable" reviews.